rafael-g-depaulo/obsidian-vault/RPG/R20/Combat/Combat Actions.md

 During their turn, a character can spend their movement action to move up to their movement speed. (to calculate PC's movement speed, check [[Movement]])

 ## Attack
 Any character can use their Major Action in combat to perform the Attack Action.
-When doing so, they can perform a melee or ranged attack (unarmed or with a weapon they are wielding), or perform a [[Maneuver]]
+When doing so, they can perform a melee or ranged attack (unarmed or with a weapon they are wielding), or perform a [[Maneuvers]]

-## Spell
-Most spells cost an action to cast.